Exclusive: The secret documents that help explain the Qatar crisis.

 A second agreement headlined "top secret" and dated November 16, 2014, adds the King of Bahrain, the Crown Prince of Abu Dhabi and the Prime Minister of the UAE.
 It specifically mentions the signatories' commitment to support Egypt's stability, including preventing Al Jazeera from being used as a platform for groups or figures challenging the Egyptian government.

 The second agreement specifically mentions Al Jazeera, and not other media outlets like the Saudi-owned Al Arabiya.
-After the agreement was signed, Al Jazeera had shut down a channel dedicated to Egypt coverage: Al-Jazeera Mubashir Misr.
+After the agreement was signed, Al Jazeera had shut down a channel dedicated to coverage: Al-Jazeera Mubashir Misr.

 A supplemental document to the 2013 agreement signed by the countries' foreign ministers discusses implementation of the agreement.

-Note: UPDATE: This story has been edited for clarity and to add the text of the supplemental agreement signed by countries' foreign ministers.